textmate/php.tmbundle/Support/help.markdown

 ## Completion

 Standard completion for built-in function names is provided by pressing the ⎋ key.
 Additionally, completing a built-in function using ⌥⎋ will display a list of available options, and will expand the chosen option into a snippet for the function prototype.
+When ⎋ completion is invoked inside of a string following an `include`/`require`, the filename will be completed instead.
+The environment variable `PHP_INCLUDE_PATH` is used to look for matching files - see "Include Path Configuration" below for details on this.

 ## Function Reference